 Application to Successive Reactions

-The section contains questions on controlling of bubble size, heat transfer rate, heat transfer to immersed tubes and objects, containing vessel and bed wall heat transfer theories.
+The section contains questions and answers on controlling of bubble size, heat transfer rate, heat transfer to immersed tubes and objects, containing vessel and bed wall heat transfer theories.

 Control of Bubbling Size, Baffling and Scale-Up